Photos: Eva Carasol, Miquel Coll, Roberto Ruiz.

 Audio Fotos Redes sociales Videos

-With the participation of: Ana Domínguez, El Palomar (Mariokissme y R. Marcos Mota), Laia Estruch, Arash Fayez, Antoni Hervàs, Rasmus Nilausen, nyamnyam (Ariadna Rodríguez & Iñaki Álvarez) with Pedro Pineda, Claudia Pagès, Aleix Plademunt, Marria Pratts, Stella Rahola Matutes, Eulàlia Rovira, Ruta de autor (Aymara Arreaza R. & Lorena Bou Linhares), Adrian Schindler, Rosa Tharrats, Gabriel Ventura and Marc Vives.
+With the participation of: Ana Domínguez, El Palomar (Mariokissme & R. Marcos Mota), Laia Estruch, Arash Fayez, Antoni Hervàs, Rasmus Nilausen, nyamnyam (Ariadna Rodríguez & Iñaki Álvarez) with Pedro Pineda, Claudia Pagès, Aleix Plademunt, Marria Pratts, Stella Rahola Matutes, Eulàlia Rovira, Ruta de autor (Aymara Arreaza R. & Lorena Bou Linhares), Adrian Schindler, Rosa Tharrats, Gabriel Ventura and Marc Vives.

-Panorama’s first edition, titled ‘Notes for an Eye Fire’, was an exhibition curated by Hiuwai Chu (Head of Exhibitions, MACBA) and Latitudes, and coordinated by Berta Cervantes.
+Panorama inaugural edition, titled ‘Notes for an Eye Fire’, was curated by Hiuwai Chu (Head of Exhibitions, MACBA) and Latitudes, with coordination by Berta Cervantes.
 As the “notes” of the title suggests, the exhibition attempted to jot down, to lay out and to connect without seeking to be in any way definitive.
+Panorama began in 2021 as a museum-wide multidisciplinary triennial programme focusing on contemporary art practices from and around Barcelona.
+Emphasising collaborative approaches, each edition, led by a different curatorial team, would pair a museum member with an external curator or agent.

 Archives